Nanoose Bay

 Nanoose Bay is a community on the east coast of southern Vancouver Island, British Columbia, Canada.
 The location off BC Highway 19 is by road about 26 km north of Nanaimo, and 16 km south of Parksville.

 Name origin

 In 1862, John Enos (Joao Ignacio) became the first European settler on the Nanoose Bay Peninsula.
 The bay was spelled Noonooa on an 1864 map.
 The current anglicized spelling was adopted by the early 1870s.

 The Nanoose First Nation called the peninsula Berry Point.
 In the early 1800s, a rival tribe massacred many members, who were berry picking.
 A child survivor was later known as "Nanoose Bob".

 Nanoose Bay settlement

 The Nanoose Bay community was formerly called Arlington after the Arlington Hotel, the post office name from 1906, until adopting Nanoose Bay in 1916.

 In 1957, Yvonne and John Ruggles opened a store on the hill in the Qualicum National Wildlife Area.
-The modern retail and commercial centre on Collins Cres was called the Red Gap Centre, but nowadays only the supermarket appears to bear that descriptor.
-A firehall, library, and elementary school exist.
+The modern retail and commercial centre on Collins Cres is called the Red Gap Centre.
+A firehall, library, and elementary school are located nearby on Northwest Bay Road.